ucosmic/UCosmicAlpha/Etc/DeveloperDocs/DailyGitProcesses.md

 ## At the end of the workday

 1. Commit your code, if you have not already made at least 1 commit for the day.
-If you have already made a commit, you can keep your staged & unstaged changes for the following day (just remember to `git stash` before rebasing onto the latest master).
+If you have already made a commit, you can keep your staged & unstaged changes for the following day (just remember to `git stash` before rebasing onto the latest team branch).
 Before doing a commit, get in the habit of doing the following:

    A. Click the **Transform all Templates** button in visual studio.
 This will cause T4MVC classes to be regenerated.
 Ignore this step only if your code does not compile and you are doing a forced daily commit.